liveshadow/game_talk/README.md

 **Responsibilities:**

 * Olivia Abrant - Working with OAuth and Twitter
-* Erik Eakins - Working with OAuth and GamesRadar
+* Erik Eakins - Working with OAuth and GiantBomb after GamesRadar dropped that damn ball
 * Andrea Sassu - Building the front end (layout, CSS)

 ##Milestones##